fredrikaverpil/fredrikaverpil.github.io/content/blog/2026-04-10-from-lazynvim-to-vimpack.md

 My Vim journey started with a single `.vimrc` before moving onto Neovim, where I adopted LazyVim early on.
 I moved off LazyVim, wrote my own config but with lazy.nvim as package manager.
 I borrowed a lot of ideas and code from LazyVim.
 I felt I was on a "modern" stack, a modern take on a Neovim config.
-But now, that I've moved off lazy.nvim, I had to read up on how Neovim actually works, how I'm expected to follow certain idioms, dictated by Neovim itself.
+But when now looking into adopting `vim.pack`, I had to read up on how Neovim actually works, how I'm expected to follow certain idioms, dictated by Neovim itself.
 I really feel the change.
 The config became lighter, much more tidy, less complexity.
 And my Neovim config actually starts up faster than with lazy.nvim, in 40ms (at 72 plugins).
 It feels like I cheated the system, but I'm actually just following the native idioms now.
 Well, except for the fact that I load almost everything on `VimEnter`, which I'm sure will make some people frown.
-But who cares; it works.
+But who cares; it works for me.

 Before looking into all this, I couldn't imagine dropping lazy.nvim's notion of isolating plugins' concerns from each other.
 Like, passing opts between plugins,